Recap: Buffy The Vampire Slayer S 6 E 19 Seeing Red

 - Get Out: The first thing Buffy says to Spike in the bathroom scene.
 It goes downhill from there.

-- A Glass in the Hand: Spike breaks a bottle in his hand after having a Flashback Echo of his Attempted Rape of Buffy.
+- A Glass in the Hand: Spike breaks a bottle in his hand after having a Flashback Cut of his Attempted Rape of Buffy.

 - Growing Muscles Sequence: Averted when Warren activates the orbs.